 Galena, IL 61036

 About a three-hour drive from Chicago, Chestnut Mountain features 19 trails for skiers and snowboarders of all ability levels.
 There are many discounts for weekday and weekend skiing as well as lodging packages.
-Lift tickets for adults ages 13+ are $45 (weekday) $60 (weekends and holidays), Children under 12 are $40 (weekday) $45 (weekend and holiday), and free for kids under 6.
-There are discounts for late night tickets, seniors, and military members.
-Equipment rental is $35 for all ages.
-Adult group lessons start at $20.
-Half-day kids lessons are $65.
+Lift tickets for all ages 7 and older are $40 (weekday) $70 (weekends and holidays).
+Ages 6 and under receive a free lift ticket.
+There are discounts for late night tickets, multi-day rentals, seniors, and military members.
+Season passes are also available for purchase.
+Equipment rental is $35 for all ages during the week.

 Michigan Skiing and Snowboarding